• Skip to primary navigation

 Make Powdered Coating

-• Dip each side of a donut, using a spoon to get all bare spots.
+• While warm, straight out of the oven, dip each side of each donut, using a spoon to get all bare spots.

 Store